mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      The ordering of the connectors will be corrected later in the calibration phase.
 Make sure you allow the space to resolder thse cables easily.

-5. Solder the three signal cables from the ESC (blue, brown and orange) to a jumper cable.
-Try to keep the same colors (blue on blue etc).
-Repeat for all ESCs.

-  .. admonition:: todo

-     Take picture

 6. Fix the "Motor bottom fixation" piece to the frame's part (shown in next figure) with 4x M3 bolts (head on bottom).